Gustavosta/Gustavosta/README.md

 ### About Me

 - 🔭 &nbsp;I’m currently working on something cool
-- 🌱 &nbsp;I’m currently learning Javascript and C
+- 🌱 &nbsp;I’m currently learning Javascript, CSS and HTML
-- 💬 &nbsp;Ask me about anything related to Python
+- 💬 &nbsp;Ask me about anything related to Python and SQL

-I'm a Python developer with over 2+ years of experience developing bots for Telegram/Discord, APIs and libraries.
+I'm a Python developer with over 3+ years of experience developing bots for Telegram/Discord, APIs, automations, scripts and libraries.

 <details>
   <summary><b>🛠️&nbsp;&nbsp;Languages&nbsp;and&nbsp;Tools</b></summary>